ialbert/bio/docs/index.md

 - *What are minisatellites and  microsatellites?*

-`bio` combines data from different sources: [GenBank][genbank], [Gene Ontology][go], [Sequence Ontology][so], [NCBI Taxonomy][taxonomy] and provides an logical, unified interface.
-The utility described above makes the `bio` package exceedingly well suited for exploratory analysis of genomes.
+`bio` combines data from different sources: [GenBank][genbank], [Gene Ontology][go], [Sequence Ontology][so], [NCBI Taxonomy][taxonomy] and provides an unified, logical interface.

 The software is also used to demonstrate and teach bioinformatics and is the companion software to the [Biostar Handbook][handbook].